Krazete/antscoper/README.md

 ### Map
 #### Data
 Map data is taken from the same source that [UCI's official Interactive Map](https://map.uci.edu) uses.
-I probably should keep a copy for backup, but Antscoper currently calls the CDN for data on every visit.
+Antscoper calls the CDN for data on every visit.
+If it fails to load, Antscoper uses `geo_backup.json` instead.
 #### Display
 Antscoper displays the map via [Leaflet](https://leafletjs.com/), which the official UCI map also relies on.
 To run a local copy of Antscoper, you must also download Leaflet and include in the root directory.